 - Paint the wooden box; let the paint on the different areas completely dry.

 (I suggest painting the inside of the box first, then the bottom, then the sides/top)

 - Attach the pearl and crystal stickers in the different pattern combinations that were pre-determined ahead of time.
 If any pearl or crystals come loose, use a glue stick to re-attach.

-TIP: For the wooden box that I created, I used a simple color palette of Martha Stewart pearl paint in white with pearl and “diamond” crystals for an almost monochromatic look.
+Craft Tip: For the wooden box that I created, I used a simple color palette of Martha Stewart pearl paint in white with pearl and “diamond” crystals for an almost monochromatic look.
 Experiment with a color palette; using one, two or even three different colors, until you find the right combination that you like.